AMReX-Astro/Nyx/Docs/paper/paper.md

 from star-forming galaxies, set the observable properties of IGM, making it a powerful probe of cosmology and astrophysics.
-But in order to extract scientific insights, confronting observations of the IGM (usually through the Lyman alpha forest) against simulated models is necessity, and that is where Nyx steps in.
+But in order to extract scientific insights, confronting observations of the IGM (usually through the Lyman alpha forest) against simulated models is a necessity, and that is where Nyx steps in.
 Incoming observations, for example Dark Energy Spectroscopic Instrument (DESI) or high-resolution spectrographs like the one mounted on the Keck telescope are noticeably reducing the statistical errors of measurements; the community needs tools